 Increased Upper Body Mass

 The triceps make up more than half of the arm, making them Important muscle groups to train for increased arm size and development.
-While the biceps curl is important, you should also be sure to prioritize single joint triceps work via the triceps pushdown to further enhance muscle growth.
+While the biceps curl is important, you should also be sure to prioritize single joint triceps work via the resistance band tricep pushdown to further enhance muscle growth.

 - 1. Connect a cable bar attachment to a pulley machine.

 - 2. Whilst keeping your elbows close to your stomach and shoulders pinned back, grip the bar with a pronated grip (palms facing downwards) shoulder width apart.
 Your feet should be positioned relatively close whilst your knees are allowed a slight bend also.